zencoder/zencoder-rb/README.markdown

 ### SSL

 The Net::HTTP backend will do its best to locate your local SSL certs to allow SSL verification.
 For a list of paths that are checked, see `Zencoder::HTTP::NetHTTP.root_cert_paths`.
 Feel free to add your own at runtime.
+Let us know if we're missing a common location.

     Zencoder::HTTP::NetHTTP.root_cert_paths << '/my/custom/cert/path'

-## Advanced JSON
+## Advanced JSON and XML

-### Alternate JSON Libraries
+### Alternate JSON and XML Libraries

-This library uses the `multi_json` gem to encode and decode JSON.
-It uses the `json_pure` gem by default for compatibility with different ruby implementations.
-You can change the JSON engine for MultiJson:
+This library uses the `activesupport` gem to encode and decode JSON.
+The latest versions of ActiveSupport allow you to change the libraries used to decode JSON and XML.

+You can change the JSON decoding backend for ActiveSupport in Rails 2.3 like so:

+    ActiveSupport::JSON.backend = "JSONGem"

+Or change the XML decoding backend for ActiveSupport in Rails 2.3 like so:

-    MultiJson.engine = :yajl
+    ActiveSupport::XmlMini.backend = "Nokogiri"